Here’s what you need to know about the Airbnb Simplified Pricing, i.e. Airbnb’s move to make its 15% host-only fee mandatory for connected hosts.

 Is this host-only fee completely new?
 No, it isn’t.
 For several years, bigger property managers had been offered the choice to switch to the host-only fee.

-Now, in most countries worldwide (but not the US), software-connected Airbnb hosts, i.e. hosts using a channel manager to connect their calendars to Airbnb, have started receiving emails from Airbnb titled “Changes to your service fee structure“.
+Now, in most countries worldwide (but not the US), software-connected Airbnb hosts, i.e. hosts using a channel manager to connect their calendars to Airbnb, have received emails from Airbnb titled “Changes to your service fee structure“.

 Airbnb Simplified Pricing = 15% Host-only fee mandatory for most software-connect hosts